-The cost for the three days is £595; this includes the provision of all tools and materials required, plus fresh tea and coffee.
+The cost includes the provision of all tools and materials required, plus fresh tea and coffee.
+Please contact me for more information.

 Course photos